chrishzhao/ocr_dev/README.md

 slower than a P100 or V100.

 Most time is spent on the CTC decoder of the recognizer, which is by nature a sequential process.
-Text blocks are executed one by one in a linear fashion.
+Text blocks are recognized one by one in a linear manner.

 ## Requirements